 Worm Face is a texturing application that mimmicks a couple features of the Texture Application tool that is in Hammer.
 You can also use this tool to place Decals (info_decal entities).
+The decal functions work best if you have the Detailer plugin installed (included with Wall Worm Pro Pack).

 The tool is still in development.
 Please report any problems.